tooevangelist/paysuper-docs/content/docs/payments/testing.md

 ## Webhooks

 {{< columns >}}
-After the payments, PaySuper can send you webhook events to your server.
-You can make a successful payment with a test card number and verify the resulting event data and ensure that your webhook's endpoint is working and configured correctly.
+PaySuper can send you webhook events to your server to notify on the payment status.
+You can make a successful payment with a test card number and verify the resulting event data and to ensure that your webhook's endpoint is working and is configured properly.

 <--->
 **GETTING STARTED**

-[Configure Webhooks](/docs/payments/webhooks/) for your Project in PaySuper Dashboard and handle them on your server.
+You can [configure Webhooks](/docs/payments/webhooks/) for your Project in the PaySuper Dashboard and handle them on your server.

 {{< /columns >}}